nikhilnair31/The-Mass/README.md

 ## To-do

-- [ ] Add more things in closet and bedroom
-- [ ] Create script for drawers
 - [ ] Add items
   - room fresherner to spray with
   - bug spray and lighter to flamethrow with
+- [ ] Add zoom with right click
+- [ ] Add more things in closet and bedroom
 - [ ] Create a player vent movement controller
 - [ ] Add effects as vent is traversed